THE MYSTERY UNRAVELLED

 BETTER IS NOT ALWAYS BETTER

-After spending several thousand dollars on emergency, after hours surgery, I fully expected to celebrate that Masala was on the mend.
+After spending several thousand dollars on emergency surgery, I fully expected to celebrate that Masala was on the mend.
 It was not to be.
+Masala was still unwell!
+Monday morning, Masala was driven to Melbourne, to visit a specialist vet.
+More tests.
+More poking and prodding and investigating hypothesis

-Every test under the sun was administered.
+Every diagnosis under the sun was considered.
 The search for markers of auto-immune diseases; Addisons disease; skeletal disorders; viral and bacterial infections etc., Bloodwork showed mild elevation of white blood cells and an increase in CRP (C-Reactive Proteins) otherwise all other tests came back within the normal range.
-Ping, ping, ping, the cash register calculated the price of uncertainty in thousand dollar units of currency.
+Ping, ping, ping, the cash register calculated the price of uncertainty in thousand dollar amounts.

 BINGO - A CAUSE WAS FOUND

-Eventually the cause was found.
-Ingested foreign bodies can be difficult to detect.
-Our local vets had not seen anything unusual on X-ray or ultrasound.
+Bingo, late in the afternoon, the cause was found. it was an ingested foreign body.
+Foreign bodies can be difficult to detect.
+Our local vets had not seen anything unusual on x-ray or ultrasound.
 Eventually, however the specialist Vet used advanced radiological equipment (CT Scan) to locate a small, irregular shaped foreign object, lodged in the intestines.
 Masala had swallowed a frayed piece of rubber frisbee (old dog toy) that had been left in the yard.

 Finally the road to true recovery could begin.
 It would be major surgery and not without risk but in Masala’s case, her story has a happy ending.